trinhoftheworld/Project-Descriptions-for-Review/iOS/Virtual Tourist App.md

 The project will give you practice with powerful mechanisms for persisting data locally on a device.
 Storing media and retrieving it later is an essential skill for any iOS developer.

 ##How do I complete this project?
-1. Download a detailed specification from the **Downloadables** section below.
+1. Download a detailed specification from [here](https://github.com/udacity/Project-Descriptions-for-Review/blob/master/iOS/Virtual%20Tourist%20Specification.pdf).
 2. If necessary, review <a href="https://www.udacity.com/course/viewer#!/c-ud325-nd/l-3648658724/m-3748298563" target="_blank">iOS Persistence and Core Data</a> for detailed instructions.
 3. Create your app!